 FIRST-RATE INSTITUTION IN UTAH'S BEAUTIFUL SALT LAKE VALLEY

-The University of Utah Neurological Surgery Residency Program is designed to create talented surgeons, neurosurgeon-scientists, and leaders.
-The program prepares individuals to become fully competent and compassionate neurological surgeons.
-In our training program, each resident is exposed to all aspects of neurosurgery.
+The University of Utah Neurosurgery Residency Program is designed to create talented surgeons, neurosurgeon-scientists, and leaders.
+The program prepares individuals to become fully competent and compassionate neurosurgeons, and exposes each resident is exposed to all aspects of neurosurgery.

 Neurological Surgery Residency Program Goals:

 - comprehensive training in all aspects of the diverse field of neurosurgery;

 - exploration of and participation in the frontiers of research;

 - extensive hands-on surgical experience with the development of clinical decision-making

 The residency program offers residents the opportunity to acquire knowledge and techniques they will use in their future practices and preparing them for future leadership roles in neurosurgery.
 There are also opportunities to engage in clinical and basic science research.
 Neurosurgery residents are highly valued in our program, and we have been fortunate to attract and select individuals who have previously demonstrated their intelligence, thirst for knowledge, commitment to neurosurgery, ethical integrity, and capacity and willingness to work as cooperative members of a health care team.

 Welcome to the website of the Neurosurgery Residency Program at the University of Utah.
 As Program Director, I speak on behalf of all our faculty in sharing our excitement and pride in training the next generation of neurosurgeons.
 To begin with, I’d like to share with you our brand-new department mission statement: